shunkakinoki/contracts/README.md

 - [ ] [WatchfacesSVGRenderer](/contracts/WatchfacesSVGRenderer) - [Source](https://etherscan.io/address/0x3aee59ca9cea21389d167112091ceace86747124#code) from [Watchfaces World](https://www.watchfaces.world/)
 - [ ] [WatchfacesWorld](/contracts/WatchfacesWorld) - [Source](https://etherscan.io/address/0x8d3b078d9d9697a8624d4b32743b02d270334af1#code) from [FredCoen](https://github.com/abdulsamijay)
 - [ ] [ZorbNFT](/contracts/ZorbNFT) - [Source](https://github.com/ourzora/zorb/tree/main/packages/zorb-contracts) from [Zora](https://github.com/ourzora)

-### Disclaimer

-All rights reserved to the individual authors and licensing of the specific packages.

-I do not at all reserve the rights to the contracts that are not derived from my work. (specified in the package licensing field)

-This repository is specifically for my own learning purposes to get better at solidity.